tsssss/pyslib/README.md

 # pyslib
-My library `slib` written in python.
+My library `pyslib` written in python.
 The library is used to load, plot, process, and save data for space physics research.

 NOTE: it's still under development.